SouravSbarik/Sweet-App/redmi.md

 - Generate a polished, structured README template and example scripts.
 - Draft API reference and sample environment variable files.

-AI helped speed up writing the README content and provided ideas for structure and testing.
-(If this repo is submitted for any course or evaluation check your instructor rules before using AI-generated text; attribute where required.)

 ---

 ## 🛠️ Scripts (recommended in package.json)